As a keeper of culture fostering equity and restoration, I provide spaces for folks to heal holistically.

 I've spent over twenty years as a community organizer and over a decade in both higher education and holistic health.
 Engaged in a constant spiral development of knowledge, I wear many hats, but they all lead to one path--liberation-focused healing.
 I am committed to the development and restoration of underrepresented populations.
 In the essence of Fania E. Davis, I work to not only heal the physical body, but the social body, and to transform social harm.

 I am currently a Ph.D. candidate in the Language, Literacy & Culture Doctoral Program at the University of Maryland, Baltimore County.
 My dissertation topic is Undergraduate Black Women Activists During Black Lives Matter 2014-2016: An Oral History Project.
-Prior to pursuing holistic wellness full-time, I served as an equity director, I support access, cultural competency, diversity, inclusion, and social justice for students, faculty and staff.
-I also co-direct a nationally recognized Culturally Responsive Teaching and Learning (CRT-L) program, where I train educators to employ critical race pedagogy, challenge their cultural biases, and decolonize their classrooms.
+Prior to pursuing holistic wellness full-time, I served as an equity director, where I supported access, cultural competency, diversity, inclusion, and social justice for students, faculty and staff, and co-directed a nationally recognized Culturally Responsive Teaching and Learning (CRT-L) program, where I trained educators to employ critical race pedagogy, challenge their cultural biases, and decolonize their classrooms.
 I earned a M.S. in Women's & Gender Studies: Health & Sexuality from Towson University; and a B.S. in Communications: Journalism, with a minor in History and Black Women's Studies from Bowie State University.